pathernz/beautiful-jekyll/aboutme.md

 My name is Patricia Hernandez.

-- I am taking PAF 514 Data Science II.
+- I am taking PAF 514 Data Science II with Professor Lecy.
-- I'm extremely loyal to my family
+- I am pursuing PEDA-MS from ASU.

 What else do you need?